qiho-p/NSCLC_IPM/Fig1.md

-# IPM_Fig1
+# IPM Fig.1 & Fig.S1

-In this pipeline, we showed the detail codes in Fig1.
+In this pipeline, we showed the detail codes in Fig.1 & Fig.S1.

 ## Fig1D